pyrogram/pyrogram/docs/source/start/invoking.rst

 Basic Usage
 -----------

-Making API method calls with Pyrogram is very simple.
+Making API calls with Pyrogram is very simple.
 Here's a basic example we are going to examine step by step:

 .. code-block:: python